MichaelLF107/web-sockets/README.md

 ## Web Sockets

-This repository contains projects for a simple Chat application, built with React and Svelte on the frontend, Typescript and Python on the backend
+This repository contains projects for a simple Chat application, built with React, Vue and Svelte on the frontend, Typescript and Python on the backend

 ## Requirements